paulvantuyl/paulvantuyl.github.io/_posts/2020-01-05-fed-on-ipad.md

 ### So, what's the flow?

 It's definitely not as smooth as it is from a MacBook if I want to make any design changes, but blog posts are easy peasy.
 For design updates, I'm creating a branch in Working Copy and pushing it to Github.
 Then I pull the branch to the Google Cloud Shell, and compile any SASS, run Jekyll to preview, and push to Github.
 From Github I create & run a merge request.
+Also, I'm using [PixelmatorPhoto](https://www.pixelmator.com/photo/) for image editing.

 ### Future possibilities